 While this is a noble aim, the state can’t use substance abuse alone to take children from married parents.
 The State MUST prove clear and present danger and then prove a parent unfit before they can deny care, custody, or control, equal protection violation.
 Just as the state cannot take a child away from a parent just because they drink some alcohol, they should not be able to take the child from a parent that does an illegal drug outside the presence of the child, and without demonstrating that the parent was unable to provide for or care for the basic needs of the child – the same as a married person.

-This prior restraint on speech is clearly over broad in the face of infringing on the First Amendment rights of parents.
-The Court may not like what the parents discuss with their children but they cannot, except within very strict limits, limit the speech of parents based on the content of that speech.
+This one is clearly too broad in the face of infringing on the First Amendment rights of parents.
+The Court may not like what the parents discuss with their children but they cannot except within very strict limits, limit the speech of parents based on the content of that speech.
 This makes no allowance for the different age levels or maturity levels of the children.
-It is the parent’s decision what they say to their children under laws which must be equally applicable to married and single parents alike.
-Different sets of rules for divorcing parents are impermissible under the equal protection clause.
-If the State is prohibited from restraining married parents from making disparaging comments about the other parent then the state can’t do so to divorcing parents.
+It is the parent’s decision what they tell their children within the laws that apply to married and single parents as well.
+Different sets of rules should not be made for divorcing parents.
+If the State can’t command married parents not to make disparaging comments about the other parent then the state can’t do so to divorcing parents.